Lucy Peppiatt: Career

-Peppiatt is a licensed lay minister in the Church of England and has pastored churches alongside her husband in Harare, Zimbabwe and Netherthorpe, Sheffield.
+Peppiatt was a licensed lay minister in the Church of England from 1995-2003.
+She pastored churches alongside her husband at St Stephen's, East Twickenham, St Mary Magdalene Avondale Church, Harare, Zimbabwe and St Stephen's Netherthorpe, Sheffield.
 She identifies as an evangelical charismatic.
-She is "Theologian in Residence" at Crossnet Church, Bristol and serves on the Leadership Team.
+She is now chair of Crossnet Trust, Bristol since Crossnet was established as an independent CIO from 2023.
 She was a Member of Theological Advisory Group to Evangelical Alliance UK from 2014 – 2019 and Vice-Chair from 2017-2019.

 Peppiatt was appointed in 2010 to the position of lecturer in systematic theology at WTC (Westminster Theological Centre), a non-denominational Hub-based theological college with its central office based in Cheltenham, Gloucestershire.
-She became Dean of Studies in 2011 and has been the Principal of WTC since 2013.
+She became dean of studies in 2011 and has been the principal of WTC since 2013.
 Under Peppiatt’s leadership the college has been reoriented to serve, primarily, the independent church constituency in the UK who have no dedicated theological colleges.
 She lectures in systematic theology.

 Peppiatt's research interests include the Trinity, charismatic theology, discipleship, and 1 Corinthians.
 She has written a number of articles and books about women in the Bible and the church, and Paul the Apostle and women, paying particular attention to traditionally hierarchal views and the problems that arise from them.
 Peppiatt contends that a careful reading of 1 Corinthians 11-14 reveals that Paul’s discussion of women is intended to refute the patriarchal views held by male Christians in Corinth.
 She is regularly engaged as a speaker in both church and academic contexts.